Thirsk: Berkeley and Derby

-After the War of the Roses, Henry VII raised taxes, and that caused uprisings in the north.
-This led to the murder of Henry Percy, 4th Earl of Northumberland, on The Little Green, where he was sent to collect taxes, or in nearby South Kilvington.

-With no direct succession, the daughter of Thomas de Mowbray, 1st Duke of Norfolk inherited the manor, who had married into the Berkeley family.
-Her son William de Berkeley, 1st Marquess of Berkeley inherited it on her death.
-For some years, the manor was held by Thomas Stanley Earl of Derby, whose successors held it after William's death until 1723.
+After the War of the Roses, Henry VII raised taxes that caused uprisings in the north leading to the murder of Henry Percy, 4th Earl of Northumberland, either on The Little Green, where he was sent to collect taxes, or in nearby South Kilvington.
+With no direct succession, the daughter of Thomas de Mowbray, 1st Duke of Norfolk, who had married into the Berkeley family, inherited the manor.
+Her son, William de Berkeley, 1st Marquess of Berkeley, inherited it on her death.
+For some years, the manor was held by Thomas Stanley Earl of Derby, whose successors held it after William's death, until 1723.

 Bell, Industrial Revolution and modern

-In that year, it was sold by James Earl of Derby to Ralph Bell (MP) of Sowerby, "whose descendants thereafter held the manor".
+In that year, it was sold by James, Earl of Derby to Ralph Bell of Sowerby, "whose descendants thereafter held the manor".
 It remained in the Bell family into the 20th century.

 Thirsk Hall in Kirkgate is a grade II* listed three-storey town house built in 1720 and extended in 1770 by York architect John Carr.

 A 1767 Act of Parliament provided for building a navigable waterway to the town from the River Swale along Cod Beck.
 The project ran out of funds and was never completed, although remains can be seen of the wharf and a lock near Lock Bridge.

-The Thirsk Poor Law Union was formed in 1837 and covered a large part of the North Riding of Yorkshire.
-A workhouse was erected in Sutton Road in 1838.
+A 'squalid' but 'humane' poorhouse, for up to 40 paupers of the parish, was established in 1737 between Long Street and St James Green.
+One hundred years later in 1837, the Thirsk Poor Law Union was formed to serve the wider district.
+Despite mob protests and the 'burning of effigies', it erected a workhouse on Sutton Road in 1838, initially with a capacity of 120 beds.
+At the time of the 1881 census, there were 81 residents, including staff and inmates.
+The building was used for military and first-aid purposes during World War II.
+Before conversion to housing, it was used to rear chickens and as a factory.

 A rail crash occurred at Manor House signal box on 2 November 1892, on the North Eastern Railway about 3 mi north of Thirsk railway station, when an express train collided with the back of a goods train, both heading south in fog.
 There were 10 people killed and 43 injured.
 Another took place on 31 July 1967 on the East Coast Main Line.
 On that occasion an express train travelling north collided with a derailed freight train.
 Seven people were killed and 45 injured.